 The Department of Counseling and Human Services offers curriculum leading to both undergraduate and graduate degrees.

-We offer a Bachelor's of Science degree in Human Services as well as house two minor offerings:
+We offer both a Master's and Bachelor's of Science degree in Human Services as well as house two minor offerings:

 - Human Development and Learning

 We offer a Master's of Arts degree in Counseling with four possible concentrations:

 - Counseling in Higher Education settings

 - Couples and Family Therapy

 Additionally, we offer the Ed.
 S. in Counselor Leadership concentration of the Educational Leadership major in collaboration with the Department of Educational Leadership and Policy Analysis.
 We also house ETSU's Service Learning and America Reads programs.
 Please note the Department of Human Development and Learning formerly housed these programs.